- 01 How to Open Disk Management in Windows 11

 But what is exactly a simple volume?
 There are basic definitions of data storage you need to know.
 Simple volumes are units of data storage you can use on basic disks and dynamic disks.
 Each one has different advantages and limitations.
 It depends on your goals and the type of disk.
-They were first introduced with Windows 2000, initially used for dynamic disks.
+They were first introduced with Windows 2000, and initially used for dynamic disks.

 From Windows Vista to the new versions, the meaning of simple volume was expanded.
 It is used to define both partitions on basic disks and simple volumes on dynamic disks.

 Get more details: click here.

 The Disk Management in Windows is used for creating and managing disk partitions.
 It allows deleting, formatting, and creating simple volumes.